sabeydeedaya/docs/src/pages/web/journeys.md

 | --- | --- |
 | Platform | Branch currently offers Journeys on one platform: **Mobile web**.
 This will display for mobile users on your website. _More options coming soon._
 | Devices | Which devices would you like to target?
 For example, if you only have an iOS app, then you might want to show a Journey only to users viewing your mobile website on iOS.
-| Regions | Select one or more countries in which to display your Journey.
-Defaults to **Show to All Regions**
 | Additional Filters | Read about advanced filtering criteria [here](/pages/web/journeys/#advanced-audience-rules).

 ### Select and style the banner or interstitial